 3. Enlarged lymph nodes.

-The acute form without appropriate treatment takes a chronic course, recurring with weakened immunity.
-A lack of vitamin C, B, folic acid can provoke a chronic course of the disease.
+The acute form without appropriate treatment takes chronic course, recurrent with weakened immunity.
+A lack of vitamin C, B, and folic acid can provoke a chronic course of the disease.

-Vitamin deficiency, gum disease (gingivitis), deep caries, periodontitis weaken local mucosal immunity, predispose to herpes infection.
+Vitamin deficiency, gum disease (gingivitis), deep caries, periodontitis is weakened local immunity mucous membrane, predispose herpetic infection.

 Herpes